LEEP Ahead (Life, Education, Employment & Personal Development) SCQF Level 4/5

 What is special about this course?

-This 18 week course is aimed at care experienced people to help them redress gaps in essential knowledge.
-Extensive support is offered from the lead in to the course starting and throughout the course to help develop personal skills and present wider opportunities for growth within education and employment.
+This 18-week course is aimed at care experienced people and individuals who have faced difficulties in their childhood, to help them redress gaps in essential knowledge.
+Extensive support is offered before the course starts and throughout the programme to help develop personal skills and present wider opportunities for growth within education and employment.

 Entry requirements

-- Ready to make a change, engage with, and attend the programme for its duration
+• Ready to make a change by engaging with and attending the programme for its duration.

 The course discretely embeds the learning outcomes of the following SQA units at